-If you know someone with Sweet’s syndrome (SS), please don’t say the following things to them.
-Unfortunately, they are things that people with SS hear all too often, and even though a few of them are well-meant, some are incredibly insulting.
+Do you know someone with Sweet’s syndrome (SS)?
+If you do, please don’t say the following things to them.
+Unfortunately, they are things that people with SS hear all too often, and even though a few of them are well-meant, some come across as insulting and thoughtless.

 What NOT to say to someone with Sweet’s syndrome!

 1. ‘But you don’t look sick’ or ‘Are you faking it?’